Saku Ylätupa: Club career

-Born in Espoo in 1999, Ylätupa started his football career with HJK youth team.
-Ylätupa played in Klubi-04, the reserve team of HJK.

 HJK

 In 2016, Ylätupa was called up for HJK first team.
 On 2 April 2016, Ylätupa made his senior debut in Finnish League Cup against FC Lahti at Talin jalkapallohalli, playing the game as a starting line-up during 46 minutes.

 Ajax

-On 21 July 2017, it was announced that the midfielder had signed a three year contract with Dutch side AFC Ajax.
+On 21 July 2017, it was announced that the midfielder had signed a three-year contract with Dutch side AFC Ajax.

 GIF Sundsvall

-On 10 January 2022, Ylätupa signed a three-year contract with GIF Sundsvall.
+On 10 January 2022, Ylätupa signed a three-year contract with GIF Sundsvall in Allsvenskan for a €125.000 transfer fee.

 Kalmar FF

 Following Sundsvall's relegation to the Superettan, on 16 January 2023 Ylätupa officially joined fellow Swedish side Kalmar FF for an undisclosed fee, signing a three-year contract with the club.

+FC Helsingør (loan)

+On 5 January 2024, he was sent on loan to Danish club Helsingør for the rest of the 2023–24 season.
+At the end of the 2023-24 season, which ended with relegation to the Danish 2nd Division for Helsingør, Ylätupa left the club and returned to Kalmar.

-International
+International career

-He made his debut for the Finland national football team on 8 January 2019 in a friendly against Sweden, as a 68th-minute substitute for Lassi Lappalainen.
+He made his debut in the Finland national football team on 8 January 2019 in a friendly against Sweden, as a 68th-minute substitute for Lassi Lappalainen.